dhhjx880713/mosi_utils_anim/python_src/README.txt

-use_global_time_optimization - Optimize time constraints over graph walk, if they are found activate_cluster_search - If active, a space partitioning data structure is used for a directed search instead of random sampling n_cluster_search_candidates - If cluster search is active, sets the number of candidates that are kept at every level of the space partitioning structure in order to avoid local minima use_collision_avoidance_constraints - If active, annotated trajectories from collision avoidance are optimized separately, otherwise they are ignored use_transition_model - If active, the algorithm will try to load a Gaussian Process regression model to predict parameters at transitions between motion primitives use_constrained_gmm -  If active and cluster search is deactivated a constrained GMM is created on run time for each motion primitive and used for sampling.
+use_global_time_optimization - Optimize time constraints over graph walk, if they are found activate_cluster_search - If active, a space partitioning data structure is used for a directed search instead of random sampling n_cluster_search_candidates - If cluster search is active, sets the number of candidates that are kept at every level of the space partitioning structure in order to avoid local minima collision_avoidance_constraints_mode - Possible values are: "none" and "create_constraint_set".
+If "create_constraint_set" is set, then annotated collision avoidance constraints are included with the other constraints, otherwise they are ignored optimize_collision_avoidance_constraints_extra - If active, annotated trajectories from collision avoidance are optimized separately from the other constraints.
+This is independent of the collision_avoidance_constraints_mode. use_transition_model - If active, the algorithm will try to load a Gaussian Process regression model to predict parameters at transitions between motion primitives use_constrained_gmm -  If active and cluster search is deactivated a constrained GMM is created on run time for each motion primitive and used for sampling.
                        If transition models are used they are multiplied with predicted distributions from the Gaussian Process regression models.